casey/just/README.md

 #### Forwarding Alias

-If you’d rather not create aliases for every recipe, you can create a single alias:
+If you'd rather not create aliases for every recipe, you can create a single alias:

 ```sh
 alias .j='just --justfile ~/.user.justfile --working-directory .'